 What child doesn’t love chocolate?
 Chocolaterie Stam is much more than just chocolate, it is also a fun experience.
 Take the kids to the local chocolate shop to pick out their favorites and enjoy them right in the store.
 Make sure you check their website for special events.

 A Des Moines original park offers a ton of activities for everyone.
 Ride the Heritage Carousel ($0.50 admission), walk through the Union Park Floral Garden, watch the kids climb and play on the rocket slide or splash in the water play area.
 There are a lot of picnic benches and shady areas available.

-Walk through the downtown skywalks.
-The kids will love walking across the bridges and watch cars drive underneath, grab lunch or a snack at the many restaurants available.
+Walkthrough the downtown skywalks.
+The kids will love walking across the bridges and watching cars drive underneath, grabbing lunch or a snack at the many restaurants available.

 Take the kids to learn about plants and create their own terrarium.
 Art Terrarium’s staff is knowledgeable and patient with small kids.
 Let the kids get their hands dirty and create their own growing masterpiece.

 Bauder’s Pharmacy and Donut King

 Take the kids to enjoy an old-fashioned soda fountain at Bauder’s Pharmacy on Ingersoll.
 They also offer delicious ice cream.
 A great experience for the entire family.